-At Arkansas Tech University professional growth and development are critical individual and instructional concerns, for a major component of the University's efforts is to maintain and improve the quality and scope of the instructional program.
+At Arkansas Tech University professional growth and development are critical individual and instructional concerns.
+A major component of the University's efforts is to maintain and improve the quality and scope of the instructional program.

 Each administrative sub-unit of the University encourages professional growth and development through the expenditure of its regular budget for such activities as professional travel, utilization of resources external to the University, and participation in professional societies.
 Additionally, faculty development funds administered through the offices of the school deans and Vice President for Academic Affairs support sabbatical leaves, research grants, advanced graduate study, and special growth/development opportunities.
-The Faculty Salary, Benefits, and Awards Committee assists the academic administrators by providing peer review and recommendations, and by promoting and processing faculty development activities.
-The committee encourages faculty to submit proposals, evaluates the proposals, and recommends in priority order those which show particular developmental promise.
-Qualified proposals may be resubmitted if not funded during the budget year for which they were originally approved.
+The Faculty Salary, Benefits, and Awards Committee and the Professional Development Committee assist the academic administrators by providing peer review, making funding recommendations, and by promoting and processing faculty development activities.
+The committees encourage faculty to submit proposals, evaluate the proposals, and recommend in priority order those which show particular developmental promise.
+Qualified proposals may be resubmitted, if not funded, during the budget year for which they were originally approved.

-The following programs have been established at Arkansas Tech University to enhance individual and departmental efforts for professional growth and development:
+The following programs have been established at Arkansas Tech University to enhance individual and departmental efforts for professional growth and development.
+Additional information on these programs is available at http://research.atu.edu.